PMI-XFORCE-2023/PMI-XFORCE-2023.github.io/README.md

 ### Admin User Pages

 <img src="./images/admin-page.png">
+Admin is mainly to manage the database, adding, editing, removing different data points and assign different access level to users.

 ### General User Pages (with access level 0)

 <img src="./images/al0.png">
+General User that only has access level 0 will allow to view the calendar only.

 ### AL1 User Pages

 <img src="./images/al1.png">
+Access level 1 user can create a team and list all team members.

 ### AL2 User Pages

 <img src="./images/al2.png">
+Access level 2 user can also edit and list the phase lanes

 ### AL3 User Pages

 <img src="./images/al3.png">
+Access level 3 user have all the admin access.

 ### Listing Pages (Only for Admin and AL3)